graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 sidebar_label: Directives
 ---

-In GraphQL ASP.NET directives are implemented in much the same way as `GraphController` but where you'd indicate a a graph controller method as being for a query or mutation, directives must indicate where they can be declared and when they should execute.
+Directives are implemented in much the same way as `GraphController` but where you'd indicate a a graph controller method as being for a query or mutation, directives must indicate where they can be declared and when they should execute.

 ## Anatomy of a Directive